Propulsive-Landing/ferda/README.md

 ## Hardware Config

 ### Serial port setup
-  1. Xbee is currently (9/28/2024) configured to act as a termainl which echos input and only outputs a result which can be read by the system when there is a newline.
+  1. Xbee is currently (9/28/2024) configured to act as a termainl which only outputs values when there is a newline character.
-  2. Use stty to configure (im not sure how exactly)
+  2. Use stty to configure.
+Use `stty -F /dev/ttyS0` to view the current configuration (`/dev/ttyS0` may change per device)
+  3. To disable or enable settings, use `stty -F /dev/ttyS0 -settingToDisable settingToEnable` the minus sign is what indicates that the setting should be disabled and the lack of a minus sign indicates that the setting should be enabled.
+  4. Configure the device such that the result is:
+       `speed 9600 buad; line = 0;
+        -echo` (baud may change from 9600 if you reconfigure)

 ### Startup Script
   1. Create a Shell Script